 • Blood problems.
 These might include destruction of red blood cells (hemolysis) leading to anemia and jaundice.

-Treatment may include:
+Treatment

 • Getting extra vitamin B6